Chr15w1986/Javascript_PP2/README.md

 * As a user, I want to easily understand the main purpose of the game
 * As a user, I want the game to be colourful and fun
 * As a user, I want to be able to try something new
-* As a user, I want to see large buttons to play the game
+* As a user, I want to see obvious and clear buttons to play the game

 ## WIREFRAMES